Now performing five great SMITHSONIAN SONG&STORY CONCERTS:

 You-Tube - click up you-tube an then click "Dear Grand Ole Opry"

-Music Hall of Fame by fans Francis Hahn, Dale Eichor, and Dave Elifrits
+2016 - Bob & Sheila were inducted into America's Old Time Country Music Hall of Fame by fans Francis Hahn, Dale Eichor, and Dave Elifrits

 2010 - Bob & Sheila were asked to be part of Tom & Bernie Worrell's "Tribute to Ted Mack" in Miami, Florida.

 2009 - Bob Everhart finished his biography (three years writing), a 500 page book entitled "What I Saw."
 In this same year, the Smithsonian Inst.

 released one of Bob's projects "The Renegade" to a massive audience.